Fashion has always been at the forefront of innovation, but the last decade has seen unprecedented transformation in the industry.

 In 2021, fashion companies invested approximately 1.7% of their revenue in technology.
 By 2030, that figure is set to double to between 3% and 3.5%, according to McKinsey, as the fashion tech industry continues to grow at a faster pace than ever before.
 As businesses spend on optimizing their production, distribution, retail, returns and recycling processes using the latest fashion technologies, the customer journey is likely to undergo a drastic transformation.

-Soon enough, rather than heading to a physical store to try items off the rack, customers will spot a garment on their favorite virtual influencer, scan their body and try it on in the virtual world.
+Rather than heading to a physical store to try items off the rack, in the future, fashion technology will enable customers to spot digital clothing on their favorite virtual influencer, scan their body and try it on in the virtual world.
 In a matter of hours, 3D printers will produce the item in the perfect size, keeping track of the manufacturing process via the blockchain.
 Once ready, robot factory assistants will pack it up and load it onto a drone, ready to deliver to the customer’s precise location.

 When it comes to fashion technology, AI has been top of the agenda for many brands.
 AI — the simulation of human-like problem-solving and decision-making within a machine — is redesigning fashion, with tools such as chatbots and personalized recommendations now commonplace.